 Assessing the development

 From 2011 to 2013, the production volume fell by 3.9 %.
 The decline was mainly due to the lower production of solar energy systems.
 After 2013, the production of climate protection goods recovered, which was mainly due to an increase in wind power goods.
 However, this trend was reversed in 2017.
-In contrast, the areas of air pollution control and measurement and regulation technology.
-In balance, the production of potential environmental goods has grown by at least 1.1 % per year since 2013.
-Further information (in German only) can be found in Umweltbundesamt 2019 and Gehrke et al. 2019.
+In 2019 there was a slight increase in production of wind power goods again, which led to a stabilization of the entire renewable energies sector.
+Growth was recorded in the wastewater and waste sectors.
+On balance, there was 2.0 % growth in the production of potential environmental protection goods in 2019.
+For more information, see Gehrke et al. 2021 such as Umweltbundesamt 2019 (in German only).

 The concept of potential environmental protection goods was developed in the 1990s and has been further refined through conventions drawn up by various research institutions in cooperation with Germany’s Federal Statistical Office.
 The concept is based on a list of goods that (can) help to protect the environment.
 Because it uses standard international goods classifications, this concept lends itself to international competitiveness comparisons.
 For further information, see Gehrke et al. 2015.

 More detailed information: 'Umweltwirtschaft und grüne Zukunftsmärkte' (in German only).